bodwigg/bodwigg.github.io/projects.md

 * The Apalle excavation (as Achaeologist;  1989- 1990) for RAÄ UV Mitt
 * The Arlandastad excavation (as Archeologist; 1988) for RAÄ UV Mitt
 * The Glasrutan excavation, Linköping, (as Intern Archeologist; 1988) for RAÄ UV Mitt
-* The E18 excavations (as unskilled worker) at Bålsta and Pollista (1986 - 1987) for RAÄ UV Mitt
+* The E18 excavations (as unskilled worker; "grovis") at Bålsta and Pollista (1986 - 1987) for RAÄ UV Mitt